Solar Water Heating @ -40° C & Super HotHarry

 The highest mountain in Germany is called the Zugspitze and in the late 1990s a hotel called the Schneefernerhaus closed down and its premises were adapted to use as an Environmental Research Station.
 Its main task is to measure accurately and carefully changes in atmospheric pollution.
 There are many places doing this work throughout the world and the sum of their research adds greatly to our knowledge about global warming and climate change.

-At these latitudes, we normally recommend mounting the panels at an angle of between 40 and 45 degrees.
+At these latitudes, we normally recommend mounting the solar water heating panels at an angle of between 40 and 45 degrees.
 The Zugspitze’s panels are mounted vertically, and thus do not receive the maximum amount of solar radiation.
 The reason for this is snow.
 In normal conditions, snow will melt from a well – designed solar thermal panel first – usually before it melts from evacuated tubes – but these are not normal conditions.

 The panels are mounted on a mountain side some 2,650 metres above sea level.
 In these conditions snow is usually present ten out of twelve months each year, and so mounting the panels as a vertical wall prevents the snow collecting on them and enables the panels to collect light bouncing off the surrounding snow fields.
 The low winter sun makes the vertical angel more efficient in winter, because the sun’s rays strike at a better angle.